Mentoring Tracks at Grace Hopper

 Speakers: Steve Blackburn (Australian National University) & Lydia Tapia (University of New Mexico)

 Are you a professor, graduate, or undergraduate student or otherwise working in academia?
 In this session, we’ll talk about being an ally and helping to combat racism and increase diversity and inclusion in academic environments including the classroom, research meetings, and conferences.
-We’ll share our experiences and things we have learned while focusing on practical tips from how to respond constructively when someone makes a comment that doesn’t feel right to things you can do at your institution.
+We’ll share our experiences and things we have learned while focusing on practical tips from how to respond constructively when someone makes a comment that doesn’t feel right about things you can do at your institution.

 2019